ceobilal/Basic-python-/README.md

 </pre>
 <h1>What is in Python Comments</h1>
 <p> They are used only to explain the code or leave notes for humans.
 Comments are not interpreted by Python.
 Meaining, Comments will not be executed.<br/>
-there are Two Types Comments (1) single line Comments (2) Double line Comments Example in this link <a href="https://github.com/ceobilal/Basic-python-/blob/main/01%20Python%20Comments.py">Comments Example.</a>
+There are Two Types Comments (1) single line Comments (2) Double line Comments Example in this link <a href="https://github.com/ceobilal/Basic-python-/blob/main/01%20Python%20Comments.py">Comments Example.</a>
 </p>